Type 2 diabetes

 With type 2 diabetes, your body either resists the effects of insulin — a hormone that regulates the movement of sugar into your cells — or doesn't produce enough insulin to maintain a normal glucose level.
 Untreated, type 2 diabetes can be life-threatening.

-There's no cure for type 2 diabetes, but you can manage — or even prevent — the condition.
-Start by eating well, exercising and maintaining a healthy weight.
-If diet and exercise aren't enough to control your type 2 diabetes, you may need diabetes medications or insulin therapy to manage your blood sugar.
+More common in adults, type 2 diabetes increasingly affects children as childhood obesity increases.
+There's no cure for type 2 diabetes, but you can manage the condition by eating well, exercising and maintaining a healthy weight.
+If diet and exercise don't control your blood sugar, you may need diabetes medications or insulin therapy.

-Type 2 diabetes symptoms may develop very slowly.
-In fact, you can have type 2 diabetes for years and not even know it.
+Type 2 diabetes symptoms may develop slowly.
+In fact, you can have type 2 diabetes for years and not know it.
 Look for:

 When to see a doctor